Lecture 4: Simply typed λ-calculus as CCC

 equipped with a family of bijections:

-natural in $a$ and $b$.
+natural in a and b.

 This operation defines functors: